Kenuichio Harada: Powers and abilities

-Kenuichio Harada is a mutant with the ability to generate a tachyon field, with which he can surround anything.
+Kenuichio Harada is a mutant with the ability to generate a tachyon field which he generally focuses through his katana.
 He commonly uses his power on his sword, enabling it to cut through nearly anything, except substances as hard as adamantium.
 When working with the Viper, Kenuichio possessed a teleportation ring, which allowed him to teleport from one location to another, granting him great mobility and stealth.
 As a self-styled samurai, he is a master of kenjutsu and other martial arts.
 Kenuichio specialized in edged weapons, hand-to-hand combat, and military tactics.
 He usually wears a suit of lightweight steel alloy body armor, modeled after traditional samurai armor, but made of modern protective materials.
 He carries a katana (long sword), shuriken (throwing stars), and other weaponry.
 Keniuchio has extensive knowledge of the operations of criminal organizations due to his shady past, which he used in the service of his government to combat such organizations.
 He is an expert in the history and customs of the samurai class (Bushido).

+Reception

+George Marston of GamesRadar+ commented that Silver Samurai is one of Wolverine's most visually striking enemies.
+As a mutant capable of channeling energy through his sword, Marston noted that Silver Samurai would be an ideal addition to a combat-heavy game, combining both striking visuals and engaging gameplay potential.
+Tim Webber of Comic Book Resources named Silver Samurai one of Wolverine's most iconic villains.
+Silver Samurai was the winner of a popularity contest held by Marvel Comics in 2023, which served to determine who would be a new character in Marvel Puzzle Quest.